AdrianChen0125/AI_Us_stock_assistant/README.md

 # AI US Stock investment assitant

 This is an end-to-end AI-driven platform that integrates US stock sentiment, macroeconomic indicators, and retrieval-augmented generation (RAG) to provide personalised financial insights.
-It combines data engineering, NLP, and interactive interfaces for users.
+It combines data engineering, NLP, and interactive interfaces for investor.

 ---